boxgrinder/boxgrinder.org/tutorials/appliance-definition-parameters.md

 # Parameters?

 You can use several parameters in your appliance definitions (.appl files).
-They can be used for example in external repository definitions.
+They can be used, for example, in external repository definitions.

     name: postgis
     summary: PostGIS appliance